Parents and Families

 With careful planning, students can meet their financial obligations for college while gaining experience for the future.
 Internship opportunities, many of which are paid, can provide opportunities for income while gaining relevant professional experience.
 In some areas, particularly the nonprofit sector, internships are unpaid but offer valuable hands-on experience.
 Many students balance a part-time job and volunteer work while maintaining excellence in their coursework.
 This demonstrates excellent organizational abilities, a positive work ethic and a commitment to important goals.
 Summer is a great time to complete an internship as well, and allows for a rich experience in an area of interest.
 Encourage students to meet with a career counselor to discuss ways to overcome this challenge.

 If my student has graduated, is he/she able to use your services?

 Alumni are able to use the services of the Office of Career Preparation and Professional Development.
 Alumni can make appointments with a career counselor and gain assistance with their continuing professional development.
 Topics often include a career change, advancing in their field, graduate school, or online resources and social media.
-The St. Joseph’s College online job board, Handshake, can be a valued resource for employer sourcing and job search.
+The St. Joseph's University online job board, Handshake, can be a valued resource for employer sourcing and job search.